 The Dunn County 4-H Leaders Council assists in the development and advancement of programs that encourage the positive development of youth in Dunn County.
-The Council has five main points of purpose including (1) to improve, foster, promote and develop the educational 4-H program of Dunn County; (2) to provide an opportunity for the leaders of Dunn County 4-H Clubs to unite their educational activities and programs; (3) to create youth and adult partnerships that will support the purposes of the Dunn County 4-H program; (4) to support community involvement by youth and adults participating in the Dunn County 4-H program; and (5) to set policies, generate and provide financial and other support for 4-H events, activities and educational programs.
+The Council has five main points of purpose.
+(1) Improve, foster, promote and develop the educational 4-H program of Dunn County; (2) Provide an opportunity for the leaders of Dunn County 4-H Clubs to unite their educational activities and programs; (3) Create youth and adult partnerships that will support the purposes of the Dunn County 4-H program; (4) Support community involvement by youth and adults participating in the Dunn County 4-H program.
+(5) Generate and provide financial and other support for 4-H events, activities and educational programs.